Respect In Sport – Program Overview

-All Coaches, Trainers and Managers within the jurisdiction of the ALLIANCE are required to be certified in the Speak Out / RIS Program.
-Please refer to the ALLIANCE Hockey Handbook for further information.
+All Coaches, Trainers and Managers within the jurisdiction of the ALLIANCE are required to be certified in the RIS - for Activity Leaders Program.

 at your leisure.

 REGISTER TO TAKE THE RESPECT IN SPORT FOR ACTIVITY LEADERS